uasal/uasal_development_guide/source/git/git_package_release_guide.rst

 1. Do all the tests pass?
 2. Does the release version have any dependencies/links to local files that are not in the repo?
 3. Are the installation instructions detailed, with the pre-requisites specified in the pyproject.toml file?
 4. Does the code have any TODO or FIXME tags that need to be addressed before the release?
+In general, production code should not contain either of these tags.
+Issues can be created to capture this work that is to be incorporated in a future release.
 5. If using docstrings to create documentation, have all the docstrings been created/updated?
 6. Does the README or other documentation need to be updated?
 7. Do the installation instructions need to be updated?